doublesecretagency/craft-cpcss/README.md

 - **Settings > Plugins > Control Panel CSS**

-Your CSS can be saved in either (or both) of two places:
+Your custom CSS can be saved in either (or both) of two places:

 **1) An external file in your public directory...**
 ![](cpcss/resources/images/example-cssFile.png)